clementroume/holbertonschool-web_front_end/README.md

 This repository contains multiple projects that help build a strong foundation in web development.
 Topics covered include:

 - **Accessibility**: Make web pages accessible to all users by following **WCAG** guidelines, implementing **ARIA** attributes, and ensuring usability for assistive technologies.
 - **Bootstrap**: Leverage Bootstrap’s CSS framework to create responsive and professional web layouts with minimal custom styling.
+- **Cookies & Local Storage**: Learn to persist user data with cookies, localStorage, and sessionStorage for improved client-side experiences.
 - **Developer Tools**: Use browser developer tools to inspect, debug, and optimize web applications efficiently.
 - **Flexbox**: Master CSS Flexbox to create flexible, responsive, and modern web layouts.
 - **Forms**: Learn to create accessible, functional, and user-friendly HTML5 forms, along with styling techniques.
 - **JavaScript Advanced**: Dive into advanced JavaScript concepts like closures, callbacks, binding, and AJAX requests.